-HIV/AIDS case management provides a system of case management based upon the changing needs of enrolled clients.
-Medical and Non-Medical Case management in Georgia is available statewide through Ryan White HIV/AIDS Programs that receive federal funds from the Health Resources and Services Administration (HRSA).
-Funded case managers in the state also provide referrals to support services such as transportation, housing, food banks, etc. Clients who receive any Ryan White Part B funded service should be enrolled in Case Management.
+Georgia Ryan White Part B Case Management Standard Operating Procedures (SOP) provide case management guidance based upon the changing needs of enrolled clients.
+Medical and Non-Medical Case Management in Georgia is available statewide through Ryan White HIV/AIDS Programs that receive federal funds from the Health Resources and Services Administration (HRSA).
+Funded case managers in the state also provide referrals to support services such as transportation, housing, food banks, etc. clients who receive any Ryan White Part B Program funded services must be enrolled in case management.

-The purpose of the Georgia HIV/AIDS Case Management Standards is to provide guidance to funded agencies and case managers that will assist in fulfilling the Ryan White Part B Office of HIV/AIDS minimum expectations for case management.
-These Standards are not meant to replace or override existing, more detailed standards that provider agencies may already have in place.
+The purpose of the Georgia Ryan White Part B Case Management SOP is to provide guidance to sub-recipients and case managers that will assist in fulfilling the programs minimum expectations for case management.
+These Standard Operating Procedures are not meant to replace or override existing, more detailed standards agencies may have in place.
 If any agency is unable to meet case management standards, there must be documentation explaining why they were unable to meet the standards.
 The Standards are intended to assist the agency and case managers in fulfilling the following goals of case management:

-- To increase the quality of care and quality of life for persons living with HIV/AIDS - To improve service coordination, access and delivery - To reduce the cost of care through coordinated services which keep persons living with HIV/AIDS out of urgent care centers, emergency rooms and hospitals - To provide client advocacy and crisis intervention services
+- To increase the quality of care and quality of life for persons living with HIV/AIDS - To improve service coordination, access, and delivery - To provide coordinated services which reduce the cost of care from preventable emergency room, urgent care center and hospital visits - To provide client advocacy and crisis intervention services - To annually retain clients in care - To achieve improve health outcomes